CBR-to-SQL: Rethinking Retrieval-based Text-to-SQL using Case-based Reasoning in the Healthcare Domain: Discussion

 \section{Discussion}

 \paragraph{Architectural Advantages}

-Using the same underlying LLM, our experiments demonstrate that CBR-to-SQL's performance advantage over RAG-to-SQL stems from its architectural design.
-While RAG utilizes single-step retrieval, CBR-to-SQL decomposes the problems of retrieving logical structures and relevant entities into two explicit stages.
-Each stage can therefore focus on optimizing a specific reasoning sub-problem.
-Moreover, these two components draw from independent data sources: logical reasoning learns from the knowledge base, while entity grounding is linked to the EHR database.
-This modularity makes the system more adaptable, as the logical templates can be curated and improved independently of the evolving database schema, leading to more efficient long-term maintenance.
+Using the same underlying LLM, our experiments demonstrate that CBR-to-SQL's performance advantage over RAG-to-SQL stems from its architecture design.
+While RAG utilizes single-step retrieval, CBR-to-SQL decomposes the problems of retrieving logical structures and resolving entity references into two explicit stages, allowing each stage to optimize for its specific sub-problem independently.
+Further ablation studies (\appendixref{tab:abla-lf-breakdown-results}) confirm each component's intended role: Proposal provides reusable structural examples, and Revision aligns entities to their schema-accurate values.
+For clinical applications, this separation of responsibilities reduces the risk of black-box incorrect queries by allowing each component to fail transparently and independently.

-Further ablation studies in \tableref{tab:abla-lf-breakdown-results} confirm the important role of each component.
-When Template Construction is replaced with standard RAG retrieval, semantic alignment with NL questions decreases.
-Similarly, removing Source Discovery leads to substantial drops in entity grounding accuracy.
-These results validate that each component fulfills its intended role within the CBR-to-SQL framework.
+Furthermore, as demonstrated in \appendixref{apd:rag-based-enhancements}, any advanced retrieval technique (hybrid retrieval, neural re-ranking) compatible with RAG can equally extend CBR-to-SQL.
+This follows naturally from CBR-to-SQL's modular design, where retrieval and entity alignment are decoupled into separate stages, allowing retrieval enhancements to be applied to the Proposal stage without altering the broader framework.
+This modularity ensures that with CBR-to-SQL, clinical deployments are not ``locked" into a single retrieval strategy and can directly benefit from ongoing advances in the broader RAG ecosystem.

+Finally, CBR-to-SQL allows the two components to draw from separate data sources: the Proposal stage learns logical patterns from the knowledge base of question–SQL pairs, while the Revision stage aligns entities directly to the EHR database via the lookup table.
+This modularity makes CBR-to-SQL more adaptable, as abstracted example skeletons can be curated and improved independently of the underlying database schema.
+This reduces maintenance overhead and allows continuous improvement of each component without the costly retraining of the entire system.

 \paragraph{Sample Efficiency}